 In the City's CIP, the projects are measured against the main initiatives of the Strategic Plan, and a plan is developed that helps the City reach the goals of the Strategic Plan.
-More information on the strategic plan can be found on page XX.
+More information on the strategic plan can be found on page 16 and in the Strategic Plan.